-\Includes only accomplishments during the last fiscal year (July 2021 through June 2022) Specific project improvements include augmented tree canopy, more accessible sidewalks, new pedestrian-oriented lighting, bike lanes, and furniture that activates the street for pedestrians, bicyclists, and bus riders.
-Along with these new streetscape amenities, the project will reduce the number of vehicle travel lanes from two to one lane in each direction, as well as convert the intersection at Miner and San Joaquin avenues into a roundabout.
-The project is expected to deliver the following outputs:
+Includes only accomplishments during the last fiscal year (July 2022 through June 2023) Specific project improvements included augmented tree canopy, more accessible sidewalks, new pedestrian-oriented lighting, bike lanes, and furniture that activates the street for pedestrians, bicyclists, and bus riders.
+Along with these new streetscape amenities, the project also reduced the number of vehicle travel lanes from two to one lane in each direction, and converted the intersection at Miner and San Joaquin avenues into a roundabout.